Antigua and Barbuda: Geography

+Antiguan city lights seen from the South Coast of Barbuda.
+Light pollution is a major problem in the country.

 Limestone formations, rather than volcanic activity, have had the most impact on the topography of both Antigua and Barbuda, which are both relatively low-lying islands.
 Boggy Peak, also known as Mt.
 Obama from 2008 to 2016, is the highest point on both Antigua and Barbuda.
 It is the remnant of a volcanic crater and rises a total of 402 meters.
 Boggy Peak is located in the southwest of Antigua (1,319 feet).

 Both of these islands have very irregularly shaped coastlines that are dotted with beaches, lagoons, and natural harbours.
 There are reefs and shoals that surround the islands on all sides.
 Because of the low amount of rainfall, there are not many streams.
 On neither of these islands can sufficient quantities of fresh groundwater be found.

 Redonda is a small, uninhabited island located about 40 kilometres (25 miles) to the south-west of Antigua.
 Redonda is a rocky island.

 In Antigua and Barbuda, forest cover is about 18% of the total land area, equivalent to 8,120 ha of forests in 2020, down from 10,110 ha in 1990.